mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * Register a SIM card (and so get an internet connection that's traceable to you, not them)
 * who knows what else, i wouldn't know bc i have never done a crime

-## What else was in the page?
+## You _gotta_ check what else was in the page tho

 If there's a passport number in this webpage, maybe there's even more?
 A phone number maybe?
-Searching for `phone` and `number` didn't get anywhere, so I tried searching for `614`, the first 3 digits of an Australian phone number. _That_ led me to a whole lot of _this_:
+Searching for `phone` and `number` didn't get anywhere, so I tried the galaxy brain move of searching for `614`, the first 3 digits of an Australian phone number. _That_ led me to a whole lot of _this_:

+//todo replace with screenshot
 ```
 RQST QF HK1 HNDSYD/03EN|FQTV QF HK1|CTCM QF HK1 61[redacted passenger phone number]|CKIN QF HN1 DO NOT SEAT ROW [row number] PLS SEAT LAST ROW OF [row letter] WINDOW
 ```
 It keeps going, too.
 It's labelled `PNRRemarks`.

 In what is surely the subtweeting of the century, it also has a section saying "HITOMI CALLED RQSTING FASTTRACK FOR MR. ABBOTT".